milin/hackfest/README.rst

 hackfest
 ========

-So far, this is a simple prototype of the scoring server/client for the ``hacfest`` competition.
+So far, this is a simple prototype of the scoring server/client for the ``hackfest`` competition.

 Dependencies